‘No ceasefire will work’: Medics on Ukraine’s frontline scorn Trump’s peace talks

 Her evacuation teams include medics and Ukrainian soldiers, who drive to rescue wounded troops in the ambulance version of the ancient American-supplied M113 Bradley vehicles on the edge of Toretsk, and along a wide section of the eastern front near Konstaninivka.

-The US has given about $60 billion in military aid, suspended the flow under Trump, and it is now unclear as to whether the supplies have been allowed again.
+The US has given about $60bn (£46bn) in military aid, suspended the flow under Trump, and it is now unclear as to whether the supplies have been allowed again.
 In the meantime European nations are scrabbling to meet the US shortfall and fill the gap that has been left by an unreliable ally.

 As Putin continues to delay his response to the ceasefire proposal agreed by Ukraine, Russia has taken advantage of the meandering US policy by attacking Ukrainian forces inside Kursk, a tongue of Russian land captured by Kyiv last year.